scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 Syntax Notes:
 1. The "-op" switch should be followed by the path to the folder where the WAV files should be exported; This folder path will also be used as input when the output Excel will be created (for the "INGQUO_E.TRE" sheet with the in-game quotes).
 2. The "-ip" switch should be followed by the path to the game's folder, where the TLK and MIX files reside.
+3. The "-ian" optional switch is followed by the path to the actornames.txt file -- if this is omitted then the file is assumed to reside in the current working directory.
-3. Using the "-xwav" switch, this tool will export __ALL__ game's audio files (AUD) (that are either speech or speech-related) in a WAV format.
-This is expected to take up quite a lot of your HDD space.
+4. Using the "-xwav" optional switch, this tool will export __ALL__ game's audio files (AUD) (that are either speech or speech-related) in a WAV format.
+This is expected to run for a few minutes and take up quite a lot of your HDD space (about 650MB).
-4. Using the "-xtre" switch, the tool will add a sheet to the output Excel with the contents of each of the game's Text Resource files (TRE).
+5. Using the "-xtre" optional switch, the tool will add a sheet to the output Excel with the contents of each of the game's Text Resource files (TRE).
-5. You may use both, either or neither of the "-xwav" and "-xtre" switches, depending on what you need to do.
+6. You may use both, either or neither of the "-xwav" and "-xtre" switches, depending on what you need to do.
-6. The "--trace" switch enables extra debug messages to be printed.
+7. The "--trace" optional switch enables extra debug messages to be printed.

 Usage:
 ```